trautman/2-agent-NTC-v-TC/README.md

 - one panel per metric
 - one curve per baseline comparison

-All metric pages use the same sign convention: positive means collaboration helps and negative means the baseline is better.
+All metric pages use the same sign convention:

+- positive means collaboration helps
+- negative means the baseline is better

+---

 ### Pointwise vs OT Pages